SmartBear/hiptest-api-documentation/source/includes/_test_folders.md

 Parameter | Description
 ----------|------------
 include | The data to include in the test JSON response.
-Fields must be coma-separated
+Fields must be comma-separated